Frequently Asked Questions

 While most staff will not be asked to regularly work on both campuses or change the campus they report to, a few roles may require splitting work time between the two campuses.
 There may also be occasional events or meetings on either campus that staff are encouraged to attend.
 Virtual options will be provided when possible.
 If at the time a combination takes place, a staff member would like to switch the campus they work at due to living location or personal preference, they should speak with their supervisor and/or area leader about these arrangements.

-Since our May announcement, we have been able to pull many faculty and staff members from both universities into the conversation.
-Nearly 90 Mount Mercy and St. Ambrose employees have begun integration planning work across 15 areas.
+Since our May 2024 announcement, we began pulling many faculty and staff members from both universities into integration teams, working towards plans for combination.
+Nearly 100 Mount Mercy and St. Ambrose employees have been involved in this work across more than 15 areas.

 Faculty governance teams, department chairs, and faculty advisors are regularly meeting to look for alignment opportunities, discuss challenges, and plan enhancements to both the core curriculum and program offerings on both campuses.